NameTakenBonk/SuphisDataStoreModule/README.md

     DeveloperProducts = {},
 }

-local function AutomaticRetry(dataStore)
-    -- Keep trying to re-open if the state is not destroyed while dataStore.State ~= nil do
-        if dataStore:Open(template) == nil then break end task.wait(5)
-    end
-end

 game.Players.PlayerAdded:Connect(function(player)
     local dataStore = dataStoreModule.new("Player", player.UserId)

-    -- Detect if the session closes
     dataStore.StateChanged:Connect(function(state)
+        -- Keep trying to re-open if the state is closed while dataStore.State == false do
-        if state ~= false then return end AutomaticRetry(dataStore)
+            if dataStore:Open(template) ~= nil then task.wait(5) end
+        end
     end)

-    AutomaticRetry(dataStore)
+    -- Keep trying to re-open if the state is closed while dataStore.State == false do
+        if dataStore:Open(template) ~= nil then task.wait(5) end
+    end
 end)

 game.Players.PlayerRemoving:Connect(function(player)